sodadata/soda-core/docs/documentation/sql_metrics.md

 # SQL metrics

 Soda SQL comes shipped with the capability to extend our default set of common metrics.
-This allows you to compose tests based on custom-made optimized for your dataset.
+This allows you to compose tests based on custom-made metrics optimized for your dataset.

-Custom SQL metrics are specified in the scan YAML file in one of two places.
+Custom SQL metrics are specified as a list in your scan YAML file.
+This property (`sql_metrics`) can be located as either a root or column-level property.
-Use the `sql-metrics` element on the top level or on the column level.

 ## Basic metric query

-The most simple SQL metric is selecting 1 numeric value.
+The most simple SQL metric is one which selects a single numeric value.
 For example:

 > By default the name of the field will be used as the name of the metric.
 So